Ramblurr/wayland-java/README.md

      There are more options available, see the [javadoc][annotation-custom]

-2. [`org.freedesktop.wayland.generator.api.WaylandProtocols`][annotation-protocols] - Load a bunch of protocols at once from a directory where each protocol xml is in its own directory (like the [wayland-protocols repo][wayland-protocols]) see [wayland-protocols/src/main/java/org/freedesktop/wayland/package-info.java][example-pkg-info] and javadoc
+2. [`org.freedesktop.wayland.generator.api.WaylandProtocols`][annotation-protocols] - A helper annotation that loads a bunch of protocols at once from a directory where each protocol xml is in its own directory (like the [wayland-protocols repo][wayland-protocols]) see [wayland-protocols/src/main/java/org/freedesktop/wayland/package-info.java][example-pkg-info] and javadoc
-3. [`org.freedesktop.wayland.generator.api.WaylandCoreProtocols`][annotation-protocols-core]  - Load the core wayland protocols see [wayland-protocols/src/main/java/org/freedesktop/wayland/package-info.java][example-pkg-info] and javadoc

 #### Custom protocol